 I remained in the church and eventually my mother started coming and becoming involved in the church working in the food pantry that we had.
 She developed my sense of service and humility when serving.
 She never liked the attention of what she did, but she enjoyed helping and serving.
 It is an attitude that I have even now.
 At age 13, while at a youth event on the district, I accepted Christ as my Savior.
 It was then I noticed how much different my new life was from that of rest of my family.
 I graduated high school, became the first to go to college in my family, and started attending Mt.
 Vernon Nazarene College (University).
 I felt the call to go into the ministry as a freshman, but because of stupidity, fear, or maybe both I ran from the call.
 I was sanctified as a sophomore in college and knew that I wanted to serve God, but I still refused the call to the ministry.

-As a senior in college I met Betty, whom I have had a 20 year love affair with, and married her in 1995.
-We have two wonderful daughters, Bethany 21, a junior at Mid America Nazarene University and Jody 17 who is an avid swimmer and is currently a junior at Ozark High School.
+As a senior in college I met Betty, whom I have had a 26 year love affair with, and married her in 1995.
+We have two wonderful daughters, Bethany 24, is married and living in Lenexa KS with her husband Matthew, and Jody 20 is currently a freshman at Mt.
+Vernon Nazarene University.
 We moved from Celina to Lima, OH and became involved in several areas of ministry.
 We have done teen ministry, Caravans, board member, sound engineer, and various other areas.
 We both have a desire to serve wherever we are.
 In 2004, we moved to sunny Georgia and in 2005 became members of Gracepointe Nazarene Church in Loganville, GA.
 We jumped right in helping with children’s ministry, sound, and other areas.

 In 2010, I was hired on as Pastor of Athletics to coordinate all of the sports activities of the church.
 This was a great ministry and a wonderful way to reach out to the community and bring people to the church.
 In 2011, while at the M-11 conference in Louisville, KY, I finally accepted the call of God on my life to enter the ministry.
 God spoke to me, not through the worship or preaching, but in His spirit and leading me to Jeremiah 18:1-6, and Matthew 14:1-8.
 God asked me if I was ready to be the clay and allow Him to have complete control and to use me whenever and however He saw fit.
 I said yes.